 In 1973, James moved to London and became a session player/songwriter for EMI, recording mostly at Abbey Road Studios.
 While in the UK, his primary songwriting partner was Robbie Patton, best known as a co-writer for Fleetwood Mac.
 He also toured with a number of Seventies groups, including The Foundations (“Baby Now That I Found You,” “Build Me Up Buttercup”), and secured several publishing deals.

-Back in the U.S., James Citkovic landed a recording deal for his band, Black Cat, along with several additional publishing contracts for his own music.
-Taking note of his successes on the business side of things, many of James's musician friends began asking for his help with their own music careers, and in 1983, Citkovic founded Countdown Entertainment and began concentrating on other people's careers.
+Back in the U.S., he focused on pitching songs to the many legendary managers, artists and songwriters who called New York’s famed Brill Building and 1650 Broadway home.
+He soon secured a recording deal and several publishing contracts.
+Taking note of his successes, many of James’s musician friends began asking for his help with their own music careers.
+In 1983, Citkovic founded Countdown Entertainment and began concentrating on other people’s careers.

-In the mid-90s, as the traditional record industry reorganized and the roles of managers began to change, James Citkovic recognized that music publishing and masters were becoming increasingly valuable commodities and guided Countdown Entertainment in a new direction – that of brokering entertainment and music IPs.
+In the mid-nineties, as the traditional music industry – faced with the harsh realities of the digital age – struggled to reorganize, Citkovic saw the role of managers shifting as well.
+He began to explore new ways of putting his years of experience and extensive network of contacts to work.
+He soon recognized that music publishing and masters were becoming increasingly valuable commodities and guided Countdown Entertainment in a new direction – that of brokering entertainment and music intellectual properties.

 Little did he know then that he was helping to shepherd in the industry’s profitable brave new world of IP.